Our Research | Māra Tautāne

 Research Brief

-The purpose of this project is to observe and record the deep cultural and spiritual significance that cultural practices connected with the natural world hold for tāngata Māori.
-Specifically, the project involves recording the revitalisation of the Māra Tautāne in a hapū of Tūhoe, located in Ruātoki, in the northern Te Urewera.
+The purpose of this project was to observe and record the deep cultural and spiritual significance that cultural practices connected with the natural world hold for tāngata Māori.
+Specifically, the project involved recording the revitalisation of the Māra Tautāne in a hapū of Tūhoe, located in Ruātoki, in the northern Te Urewera.

 The Māra Tautāne, as a cultural practice is deeply connected to the ngahere.
 It acts as a symbol to remind people of the importance of the natural environment for the sustenance of all living things.